 “Free?”
 Granny asks, “You’re worried that if you move on it’ll be like admitting she was holding you back.
 But Ginny wasn’t holding you back, baby.
 You were.
 You clung to Ginny like a lifesaver in an ocean of sharks, and she loved you, oh she loved her big sister something fierce… she loved you so much it hurt her to watch you give up everything.
 She watched you leave school for her.
 She watched you give up jobs to be close to home.
 She watched you stay in this little town even while your head was a million miles away.”

-Claire was crying too much now to answer.
-She was torn by the passage of time; a year had seemed to pass in a heartbeat, her grief fresh and raw, and yet she felt like she’d lived in Newport for years, not months.
-Was it fair that her new life had already so consumed her?
+Claire is crying too much now to answer.
+She is torn by the passage of time; a year has passed in a heartbeat, her grief fresh and raw, and yet she feels as though she has lived in Newport for years, not months.
+Iss it fair that her new life has already so fully consumed her?

 “We take things a day at a time, baby.
 No one expects it to be easy for you.
 But if you ever need to come back, if you find yourself alone… I’m here still.
 You always have a place to go.”